emo-bon/MetaGOflow/docs/args_and_params.rst

 .. code-block:: console

-   -f                  Forward reads fasta file path (mandatory if and olny if -e not used).
+   -f                  Forward reads fasta file path (mandatory if and only if -e not used).
-   -r                  Reverse reads fasta file path (mandatory if and olny if -e not used).
+   -r                  Reverse reads fasta file path (mandatory if and only if -e not used).
    -e                  ENA run accession number.
 Its raw data will be fetched and then analysed (if used, -f and -r should not me set).
    -d                  Output directory name (mandatory).
    -n                  Name of run and prefix to output files (mandatory).